BirthdayResearch/defichain-app/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!-- Please ensure you've completed the following steps by replacing [ ] with [x]-->

 - [ ] I have searched the issue tracker for an issue that matches the one I want to file, without success.
-- [ ] I have read the [submit issue guide](https://github.com/DeFiCh/app/wiki/How-to-submit-issues-for-Defi-App)
+- [ ] I have read the [issue submission guide](https://github.com/DeFiCh/app/wiki/How-to-submit-issues-for-Defi-App)

 ### Issue Details